Have You Entered Into A Tax Avoidance scheme?

 Code of Practice 8 investigations look into accusations of avoiding tax with the view to claw back any monies lost to the Exchequer.

-If you have used or are using a scheme to avoid paying tax a whether you consider it a legal tax avoidance scheme or not, you should ring one of our specialists NOW.
+If you have used or are using a scheme to avoid paying tax a whether you consider it a legal tax avoidance scheme or not, you should ring one of our experts NOW.

-HMRC investigations are lengthy and stressful experiences, and these investigations are no different.
+HMRC tax investigations are lengthy and stressful experiences, and these investigations are no different.

 The Anti-Avoidance Group at HMRC will close down ‘legal’ loopholes and pass any information they have about people using these schemes onto their specialist department.